fu4303/portfolio-vincentntang/content/posts/fixing-broken-webapps/index.md

 Just uncomment everything in the app, from where the app gets booted up.
 Reinitialize things one by one, checking your console and terminal for errors.
 It'll give you a better idea of what things are causing what errors.

-Take a break, take a walk, come back to it again.
+Take a break, take a walk, come back to it again 😃.
 Or just start fresh if it's unsalvageable.